FACE FRONT, TRUE BELIEVER1 of 12

 The patron saint of modern superhero comic books, Lee's contributions to the medium can't be overstated.
 An unquenchable idea man and bombastic cult of personality, Lee revolutionized the concept of the superhero, and pioneered the idea that the people creating comic books were just as interesting and important as the characters they wrote about.

-To honor the passing of Lee at age 95, Newsarama is looking back at his greatest creations, conceived and codified alongside such legendary artists as Jack Kirby, Steve Ditko, Don Heck, and many more.
+In honor of what would have been Lee's 96th birthday on December 28, 2018,, Newsarama is looking back at his greatest creations, conceived and codified alongside such legendary artists as Jack Kirby, Steve Ditko, Don Heck, and many more.

 THE X-MEN2 of 12